-Discover ancient worlds as you tour Bodrum and the surrounding peninsula while taking in the breathtaking views above and under the water.
+Discover ancient worlds as sail in Bodrum and the surrounding peninsula while taking in the breathtaking views above and under the water.
 Bodrum offers many opportunities for water sports enthusiasts.
 Nearby Vass is excellent for windsurfing.
 The bays of Bodrum also provide fantastic spots for divers and snorkelers.
 The nearby port of Gümüşlük offers a particularly good glimpse of local sea life.
 Diving centres around Milta Bodrum Marina include Yunus and the Aegean Pro Dive Centre.
-A Bodrum boat hire will allow you to arrive at the Tropical Camel Beach, which offers camel rides for a mere £2.50.
+A Bodrum sailing holiday will allow you to arrive at the Tropical Camel Beach, which offers camel rides for a mere £2.50.

 Bodrum offers many opportunities for water sports enthusiasts.

 For those looking to enjoy great cuisine and nightlife, Bodrum will not disappoint.
 The seafood selections here are excellent.
 Visit the renowned restaurants of Terzi Mustafa'nin Yeri and Kocadon, among the finest in town, where you can savour a delicious meal with a view of the sea.
 For fantastic nightlife, head to Küba and Fink located on the bay catering to Bodrum’s sophisticated seafaring clientele or check out the glass dance floor on Marine Club Catamaran, which sets sail at night while partygoers dance to the beats of a live DJ.